chip-8/extensions/README.md

 ## Octo

-Octo is a CHIP-8 interpreter that supports regular CHIP-8, Super-CHIP and XO-CHIP.
+Octo is a CHIP-8 interpreter that supports regular CHIP-8, SUPER-CHIP and XO-CHIP.
 For the most part it is compatible with those implementations.

 <h3 class="no_toc">New instructions</h3>